pingcap/docs-cn/v2.1/reference/tools/tidb-lightning/deployment.md

     read-block-size = 65536 # Byte (default = 64 KB)

     # Minimum size (in terms of source data file) of each batch of import.
-    # Lightning splits a large table into multiple data engine files according to this size.
+    # TiDB Lightning splits a large table into multiple data engine files according to this size.
     batch-size = 107_374_182_400 # Byte (default = 100 GB)

     # Engine file needs to be imported sequentially.
 Due to parallel processing,